ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma/cancer_model.rst

 .. todo::

   Add State Data & Transition Data tables.
+  If screening is not necessary for this project, can we get rid of PC state since GBD didn't model such state.
+  Let's confirm with Manoj whether or not patient can go directly to recovered state from clinical MM state.
+If duration of recovery is long enough, simulants must go through RRMM before they step into a recovered state.

 Validation Criteria
 +++++++++++++++++++